 Can I bring my kids with me?

 In Italy the legal drinking age is 16.
 The tastings are a great education and a first step into responsible drinking for young adults over the age of 16, so book for them, too!

 If you are bringing your kids to a food tour, please remember we will do some walking (usually around 2-3km) and bring along your stroller, sling, etc. to accommodate them when they get tired.

 Do I need to bring anything to the tasting?

-No. If you want you can bring a camera to take pictures and you can also takes notes, but you will be handed out most information, anyways.
+No. If you want you can bring a camera to take pictures and you can also takes notes; you will be handed out the most important information, including a map.
 Oh, don’t forget to bring your high spirits with you!

 If you are joining a food tour, remember we will be walking, so wear comfortable shoes and dress according to the weather!